tomastokar/gsoap/README.md

 ### Example 2 (using clusterProfiler)

-Here we use the package `clusterProfiler` [Yu et al., 2012] to perform GSOA on example set of genes.
+Here we use the R package *clusterProfiler* [Yu et al., 2012] to perform GSOA on example set of genes.
 GSOAP is then applied on the obtained results.

 #### Load libraries
 ```S